Samsung/tizen-docs/docs/application/web/get-started/overview.md

 # Get Started with Web Applications

-Tizen Web applications are created using the web-native languages, such as HTML, JavaScript, and CSS that are combined in a package.
+You can create the Tizen Web applications in the web-native languages such as HTML, JavaScript, and CSS.

-The Web application uses the Tizen Web framework to interact with the native subsystems.
-To create your first Tizen Web application, the following profiles are available:
+You can also use the Tizen Web APIs that interact with the Tizen native subsystems.

+To create your first Tizen Web application, you can select from the following profiles:

 -   [Wearable Web application](wearable/first-app.md)

-    Applications targeted to run on smartwatches.
+    An application that is targeted to run on smartwatches.
 It can be optimized for small screens.

 -   [Wearable Web watch application](wearable-watch/first-app-watch.md)

-    Applications that are customized watch faces that appear as the device home screen.
+    An application that is a customized watch face and can be shown on the device home screen.

 -   [Wearable Web widget application](wearable-widget/first-app-widget.md)

-    Applications that can be shown by specific UI applications such as home screen.
+    An application that can be shown by specific UI applications such as home screen.

 -   [TV Web application](tv/first-app.md)

-    Applications targeted to run on smart TVs.
+    An application that is targeted to run on smart TVs.
 It can be optimized for large screens and remote controls.

 -   [Samsung Smart TV Web application](tv/first-samsung-tv-app.md)

-     Applications targeted to run on Samsung smart TVs and can be optimized for larger screens and remote control.
+    An application that is targeted to run on Samsung smart TVs.
+It can be optimized for large screens and remote controls.

 -   [Mobile Web application](mobile/first-app.md)

-    Applications targeted to run on smartphones.
+    An application that is targeted to run on smartphones.
 It can take advantage of the functionalities available on smartphones.

 The examples in each profile explain a simple application with a basic UI and minimal functionality.
 Get familiar with these examples, and then you can build more complex applications.